section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 ![Vectorization process](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/vectorization-process.jpg)

 In the image above, the vectorization process is done using the [Count Vectorizer](https://www.geeksforgeeks.org/using-countvectorizer-to-extracting-features-from-text/) and the [TFIDF vectorizer](https://medium.com/@cmukesh8688/tf-idf-vectorizer-scikit-learn-dbc0244a911a) packages.
-The `Auto_NLP` function then selects the algorithm with the best results.
+The `Auto_NLP` function then selects the algorithm that produces the best results.

 The image below shows the best-selected vectorizer.

 ![Best vectorizer](/engineering-education/autonlp-using-autoviml-library-for-natural-language-processing/best-vectorizer.png)

-From the image above, the best vectorizer selected is the TFIDF vectorizer.
+From the image above, the `Auto_NLP` function selects TFIDF vectorizer as the best vectorizer.
 The `Auto_NLP` function also adds the best parameters for the TFIDF vectorizer.

 The next output shows the best algorithm and the machine learning pipeline.